High blood pressureHypertension

 Medications for initial treatment of high blood pressure fall into the following 4 categories:

 Diureticsrid the body of extra water and salt.
-Thiazide diuretics are usually the first-line treatment for high blood pressure.
+Thiazide diuretics are one of the first-line treatments for high blood pressure.

 Angiotensin converting enzyme inhibitors (ACEIs)reduce the production of angiotensin, a chemical that causes arteries to narrow.

 Calcium-channel blockers (CCBs)widen blood vessels and some decrease the strength of the heart's contractions.